 Creating a factsheet for a project can be an effective way to communicate about your program to potential funders and other key stakeholders.
 Factsheets are often used for promotional and fundraising purposes and, if done well, they can help tell the story of an organization’s work in a dynamic and pithy way.

-As part of being featured in the Lever for Change Bold Solutions Network, top-ranked competition applicants submit 2-page factsheets so we can effectively promote their work to potential donors and philanthropists.
+As part of being featured in the Lever for Change Bold Solutions Network, top-ranked competition applicants were asked to submit 2-page factsheets so we could effectively promote their work to potential donors and philanthropists.

 While it can be a challenging process to condense a complex project into a mere 2-page document, it can also be a useful exercise for your team.
 The process of working together to build consensus around key messages and investment opportunities is just as important as the final product.

 Factsheets are great materials to have in your communication and fundraising toolkit, but there are right and wrong ways to create these key documents.
 Here are some tips, tricks, and best practices to help you create the most effective factsheet for your project.